 Step 2: Regret Minimization check.
 Adapted from Jeff Bezos's framework: project forward to age 80 and ask which path you would regret not taking.
 This is not about what sounds more impressive at age 80.
 It is about which unlived path would feel like a genuine missed opportunity.
 This question is harder to game with rationalization than the matrix, because it strips away short-term anxiety and forces a long-horizon view.

 If the matrix and the long-horizon check agree, you have a clear answer.
 If they disagree, examine why.
 The gap usually reveals either that your weighting was off, or that there is a specific factor the matrix did not capture adequately.
+This is when it helps to run a structured AI analysis on your job offer decision and surface factors your manual scoring may have missed.

 The most common mistake people make